 \subsection{Pre-Deep Learning Approaches}

 The differentiating factor between conventional image segmentation and semantic segmentation is the utilisation of semantic features in the process.
-Conventional methods for image segmentation such as thresholding, clustering, and region growing, etc. (\emph{please see} \cite{ZAITOUN2015} \emph{for a survey on conventional image segmentation techniques}) utilise handcrafted low-level features (i.e., edges, blobs) to locate object boundaries in images.
+Conventional methods for image segmentation such as thresholding, clustering, and region growing, etc. (\emph{please see} \citep{ZAITOUN2015} \emph{for a survey on conventional image segmentation techniques}) utilise handcrafted low-level features (i.e., edges, blobs) to locate object boundaries in images.
 Thus, in situations where the semantic information of an image is necessary for pixel-wise segmentation, such as in similar objects occluding each other, these methods usually return a poor performance.

-Regarding semantic segmentation efforts prior to deep CNNs becoming popular, a wide variety of approaches \cite{HeNIPS2008,UlusoyCVPR05,LadickICCV2009,Bjorn2013,Montillo2011,Ravi2016,Vezhnevets2011,Shotton2008,Yao2012,XiaoICCV209,Micuslik2009,PylonModel2011,krahenbuhl2011} utilised graphical models, such as Markov Random Fields (MRF), Conditional Random Fields (CRF) or forest-based (or sometimes referred to as ‘holistic’) methods, in order to find scene labels at the pixel level.
+Regarding semantic segmentation efforts prior to DCNNs becoming popular, a wide variety of approaches \citep{HeNIPS2008,UlusoyCVPR05,LadickICCV2009,Bjorn2013,Montillo2011,Ravi2016,Vezhnevets2011,Shotton2008,Yao2012,XiaoICCV209,Micuslik2009,PylonModel2011,krahenbuhl2011} utilised graphical models, such as Markov Random Fields (MRF), Conditional Random Fields (CRF) or forest-based (or sometimes referred to as ‘holistic’) methods, in order to find scene labels at the pixel level.
 The main idea was to find an inference by observing the dependencies between neighbouring pixels.
-In other words, these methods modelled semantics of the image as a kind of ‘a priori’ information among adjacent pixels.
+In other words, these methods modelled the semantics of the image as a kind of prior information among adjacent pixels.
 Thanks to deep learning, today we know that image semantics require abstract exploitation of largescale data.
 Initially, graph-based approaches were thought to have this potential.
 The so-called ‘super-pixelisation’, which is usually the term applied in these studies, was a process of modelling abstract regions.
-However, a practical and feasible implementation for largescale data processing was never achieved for these methods, while it was accomplished for deep CNNs, first by \cite{AlexNet2012} and then in many other studies.
+However, a practical and feasible implementation for largescale data processing was never achieved for these methods, while it was accomplished for DCNNs, first by \citep{AlexNet2012} and then in many other studies.